Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Yunnan 95 6 see: Fargesia communis.
 Probably this is not Farg. perlonga.

-Left: Phyllostachys rubicunda 'Aureovariegata' Right: Fargesia rufa variegated form
+Left: Phyllostachys rubicunda 'Goldrush' Right: Fargesia rufa variegated form

-Left: Sasa kurilensis Striped Right: Fargesia scabrida 'Silver Dragon' (picture: Noah Bell)
+Left: Sasa kurilensis Striped.
+Not stable.
+Right: Fargesia scabrida 'Silver Dragon' (picture: Noah Bell)